 Reduce Menstrual Pain

-Firstly, avid chamomile drinkers claim a reduction in menstrual pain.
+Firstly, avid chamomile herbal tea drinkers claim a reduction in menstrual pain.
 A recent study found that steady consumption of chamomile tea led to reduced cramps and less anxiety.

 Lower Blood Sugar